FinalFactory/documentation/docs/tagger/intro.md

 ![Final Factory Logo](https://static.wixstatic.com/media/880a29_adf69d1f5217420c946012af55973e12~mv2.png)  ![Final Tagger Logo](https://static.wixstatic.com/media/880a29_83b4df11c0b14b8db97a8bd72ef58ebe~mv2.png)

-Thank you for choosing Tagger!
+Thank you for choosing [Final Tagger](https://finalfactory.de/unity-asset-tagger)!

 Like you, I realized the need for something more robust than the standard single-tag system in Unity.
 Tagger was born from the desire to assign multiple tags to a GameObject and to perform searches on these tags efficiently and effectively.